Matt Kenseth: 2006–2010

-In 2008, Kenseth endured a winless season and dropped to 11th in the points standings.
+In 2008, Kenseth endured a winless season and dropped to 11th in points.
 His best performance came with a second-place finish in the fall race at Dover.
 Kenseth faced early challenges at the Daytona 500, starting near the back of the field.
 After working his way to the lead and leading two laps, he was knocked out of contention when his teammate, David Ragan, squeezed him into the wall.
 He finished 36th.
 Later in the season at the Goody's Cool Orange 500, Kenseth started 28th but finished 31st.
 He was penalized a lap for pitting outside his box early in the race and later spun out by David Gilliland.
 Kenseth retaliated by wrecking Gilliland and was penalized two laps for the incident.
-Despite recording five top-ten finishes during the Chase, his streak of six consecutive seasons with at least one win and a top-ten points finish came to an end.
+Despite recording five Top 10 finishes during the Chase, his streak of six consecutive seasons with at least one win and a top-ten points finish came to an end.

 In the Nationwide Series, Kenseth ended an 18-race winless streak by winning the Nicorette 300 at Atlanta Motor Speedway.

 In 2009, Kenseth claimed victory in the rain-shortened Daytona 500, passing Elliott Sadler just moments before a caution was triggered on lap 146 due to a crash involving Aric Almirola and Sam Hornish Jr. Shortly after, the race was red-flagged and officially called at 152 laps, securing Kenseth his first Daytona 500 win.
 This marked a milestone for car owner Jack Roush, as it was his first Daytona 500 victory after twenty years in the sport.
 Kenseth, who started at the rear of the field, led only one green-flag lap (of his seven laps led) during the race, which was his tenth attempt at "The Great American Race."
 Kenseth won the second race of the season, the Auto Club 500, becoming the fourth driver in NASCAR history to follow a Daytona 500 victory with a win in the next race.
 However, his attempt at a third consecutive win ended with engine failure at Las Vegas Motor Speedway, where he finished 43rd.
 Additionally, he won the pole at Darlington in the Sprint Cup Series, setting a new track record in the process.
 After finishing 25th at the Chevy Rock & Roll 400 at Richmond, Kenseth was bumped out of the Chase by Brian Vickers.
 As a result, Kenseth finished 14th in points.

-In the Nationwide Series, during the Aaron's 312 on April 25, Matt Kenseth was involved in a dramatic crash.
+In the Nationwide Series, during the Aaron's 312 on April 25, Kenseth was involved in a dramatic crash.
 On lap 104, his car flipped 3.5 times, slid on its roof, and completed a fourth flip.
 The car burst into flames, but Kenseth miraculously walked away unharmed.